How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Get Shipping Quotes

-When talking to some of your potential suppliers, you should ask them about the packaging method.
-Usually, items are placed individually in a box, and then those boxes are placed in a larger box, often called a master carton.
-So first, you should ask them about the weight, dimensions, and quantity of the master carton, and from there, use one of the free online tools to get shipping quotes.
+When speaking with potential suppliers, ask them about their packaging methods and procedures.
+Usually, items are placed individually in a box, and then those boxes are placed in a larger box, often referred to as a master carton.
+First, ask them about the weight, dimensions, and quantity of the master carton, and then use one of the free online tools to obtain shipping quotes.

 I have a few freight forwarders that I reach out to get early quotes, but there are some free tools that you can check out:

-The below items are the information you’ll need to get a quote from a freight forwarder.
+The following items are the information you’ll need to get a quote from a freight forwarder.

 Since we are just getting a solid estimation, most people do not need to contact freight forwarders, which we will discuss in more detail.
 Shipping by sea will be significantly cheaper than shipping by air.
 However, shipping by air will be quicker.

-Another aspect to keep in mind is the Incoterms.
+Another aspect to consider is the Incoterms.
 These are the shipping terms for your products.
 Incoterms will be discussed in a later chapter, or you can read the blog post about them here: https://www.cosmosourcing.com/blog/incoterms-defined-fob-exw.

-Since we are keeping it simple, ask your supplier to quote EXW (items available at the factory) and FOB (available to pick up at the closest port to the factory).
-When getting a quote from your factory, you must specify shipping terms and inform the freight forwarder of the terms.
-It’s much easier for a freight forwarder to pick up the goods at a port, and most of our projects use FOB.
+Since we are keeping it simple, please ask your supplier to quote EXW (items available at the factory) and FOB (items available for pickup at the closest port to the factory).
+When obtaining a quote from your factory, you must specify the shipping terms and inform the freight forwarder of these terms.
+It’s much easier for a freight forwarder to pick up the goods at a port, and most of our projects use the FOB (Free on Board) method.

 How to find the tariffs of your product

-By now, you should know that the US has imposed a 10% tariff on around $200 Billion worth of goods exported from China into the United States and is expected to rise to 25% on March 1st, pending a lack of a trade agreement.
+By now, you should be aware that the US has imposed a 10% tariff on approximately $200 billion worth of goods exported from China to the United States, and it is expected to rise to 25% on March 1st, pending the lack of a trade agreement.
 [Update May 2020: No agreement was reached, and there are now tariffs on $550 Billion, or 83%, of all Chinese goods imported into the US] Now, there is a great deal of uncertainty with the tariffs, but we will let you know how you can navigate it the best that you can.
 Even before the current trade dispute, buyers still had to pay duties and customs fees on a wide range of products shipped into the United States.

 We wrote a more in-depth guide here: https://www.cosmosourcing.com/blog/guide-to-tariffs-customs-duty-import.